tonienstrom/test_github/IDEAS.md

 ##1.
 Walker<br/>
 A Theo Jansen style walker/strandbeest made with a laser cutter.
 <br/><br/>
-Jansen's walker thingies look complex, but functional copies of them have already been made from lego bricks too, for example. video example: <a href="http://www.youtube.com/watch?v=jpEJ-Ij0yns">youtube</a><br/>
+Jansen's walker thingies look complex, but functional copies of them have already been made from lego bricks too.<br/>
+Video example: <a href="http://www.youtube.com/watch?v=jpEJ-Ij0yns">youtube</a><br/>
 Building instructions (for lego model): <a href="http://www.aupress.ca/books/120175/ebook/05_Dawson_et_al_2010-From_Bricks_To_Brains.pdf">pdf-file</a><br/>
 Page 24 has a picture of how the proportions of a leg should be.
 <br/><br/>